-The financial statements have been prepared in compliance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS), including interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), the requirements of the Companies and Allied Matters Act, 2020 and the Financial Reporting Council of Nigeria Act, No. 6, 2011.
+The financial statements have been prepared in compliance with IFRS Accounting Standards as issued by the International Accounting Standards Board, the requirements of the Companies and Allied Matters Act, 2020 and the Financial Reporting Council of Nigeria Act, No. 6, 2011.
 The financial statements were authorised for issue by the Board of Directors on 9 September 2024.